codesandbox/codesandbox-client/packages/homepage/content/articles/announcing-sandpack-v1/index.md

 slug: announcing-sandpack-v1
 authors: ['Danilo Woznica']
 photo: https://avatars.githubusercontent.com/u/4838076?s=400&u=4a6e83e27f793352a773920255ec23af710dc3aa&v=4
-title: Announcing Sandpack v1
+title: 'Sandpack v1: a fresh design and a new accessible API'
-description: TODO
+description: Today, we are proud to announce the first major release of Sandpack V1 - A toolkit for creating in-browser live coding.
 date: 2022-06-16
 ---

-Since we announced Sandpack, we didn't stop a minute.
+Since we [announced Sandpack](https://codesandbox.io/post/sandpack-announcement), we didn't stop a minute.
 We've been working hard alongside the community to improve it and make it even better.
 And to be honest, we're amazed how the community embraced Sandpack.
 As a result, many projects can now empower their users and provide a better code experience in their own project and website.

 But today, we'd like to introduce a new step in the Sandpack journey.
 We listened to you, and we're very excited to introduce a major release of Sandpack, which takes into account many feature requests, a complete redesign, and a ton of improvements in the API.